Give2Peer/g2p-client-android/README.md

 - [ ] Add french translation.

 0.3.0
 -----

 - [x] Locally cache item thumbnail images.
 - [x] Design a temporary basic launcher icon.
 - [x] View items on a map.
+- [ ] Ann a new item using the "share" feature of the camera and gallery.
 - [ ] Registration activity.
 - [ ] Register automatically when available. (?)
 - [ ] Delete items submitted by self.